We've been waiting for you...

 - Hilarious Outtakes: A quite infamous one where Jack falling onto a bed while wearing shorts resulted in one of John Ritter's testicles briefly being visible.
 It was digitally covered up in syndication, to which Ritter had the priceless response that they should alternate both versions, since "Sometimes you feel like a nut and sometimes you don't" (a Shout-Out to the Almond Joy/Mounds jingle of the era).

-- Honest John's Dealership: After Mr. Furley replaces their broken couch, Jack and Janet track the old couch down at one of these.
+- After Mr. Furley replaces their broken couch, Jack and Janet track the old couch down at one of these.

-- It's implied that Larry works at one of these as a used car salesman.
+- Jack's best friend, Larry, is notorious for working at one of these as a used car salesman.

 - Hospital Hottie: Jack has this experience with Terri when he first meets her as a patient at the hospital, refusing to let her give him a tetanus shot.
 Throughout her time in the series, Terri continues to mention that the doctors are more aggressive to her than the patients.